Great Game: First signs of possible India invasion

 At the start of the 19th century, the Indian subcontinent was ruled in part by independent princely states and in part by the company rule of the British East India Company.
-During the 19th century a political and diplomatic confrontation developed between Britain and Russia over Afghanistan which later became known as "The Great Game".
+During the 19th century, a political and diplomatic confrontation developed between Britain and Russia over Afghanistan which would become known as The Great Game.
 Russia's foreign policy was driven by the perspective that Britain would develop and control commercial and military inroads into Central Asia, and Britain's foreign policy was based on expectations of Russia adding the "jewel in the crown", India, to the vast empire that Russia was building in Asia.
 This resulted in an atmosphere of distrust and the constant threat of war between the two empires.
 If Russia were to gain control of the Emirate of Afghanistan, it might then be used as a staging post for a Russian invasion of India, was the British line of thinking.

 Napoleon had proposed a joint Franco-Russian invasion of India to tsar Paul I of Russia.
-In 1801 Paul, expecting a future action by the British against Russia and her allies in Europe, decided to make the first move towards where he believed the British Empire was weakest.
+Expecting a future action by the British against Russia and her allies in Europe, Paul decided in 1801 to make the first move towards where he believed the British Empire was weakest (Indian March of Paul).
 He wrote to the Ataman of the Don Cossacks Troops, Cavalry General Vasily Petrovich Orlov, directing him to march to Orenburg, conquer the Central Asian Khanates, and from there invade India.
-Paul was assassinated in the same year and the invasion was terminated.
+Paul was assassinated in the same year, and the invasion was terminated.

 Historian Peter Hopkirk wrote that Tsar Paul had not been able to obtain a detailed map of India until the Cossacks' departure from Orenburg.
 He quotes the Tsar as instructing Orlov: "My maps only go as far as Khiva and the River Oxus.
 Beyond these points it is your affair to gain information about the possessions of the English, and the condition of the native population subject to their rule".
 The British public learned about the incident years later, but it firmly imprinted on the popular consciousness, contributing to feelings of mutual suspicion and distrust associated with the Great Game.
 Hugh Seton-Watson observed that "the grotesque plan had no military significance, but at least showed its author's state of mind".
 Hopkirk remarked that "no serious thought or study has been given to this wild adventure".